ImFalling/FrickShow/readme.md

 FrickShow is a play-on-words of Slideshow and Freakshow, as well as my last name.
 Hilarious, I know.

 Written in one day by Jakob Frick (April 7th 2016)

+### To be added

++ Support for padding the main div (Currently breaks the tag, if needed, use a separate div for it)
++ Multiple Transitions